IMG_8893.JPG

 The Wheel Workers can be described as less of a singular band and more of a Texas-based underground indie music collective that spans two decades and more than 15 contributing members.

 The band originally got its start in Austin, Texas in the early 2000s (then known as The Wheel Works).
-The band, led by songwriter, singer, lyricist and frontman Steven Higginbotham, with Giuseppe Ponti on bass, Nathan Maness on drums and Chris Maness and Chad Fontenot on guitar, spent the first few years of the new millennium living together in a house on Houston St., recording music that John Aielli of KUT’s Elektikos called “truly eclectic.”
-Featuring violin and keyboards along with traditional rock instruments, the band moved seamlessly between catchy indie rock tunes and introspective acoustic ballads on their 2003 debut album.
-The band then significantly broadened its horizons on 2004’s “How to Fly a Washing Machine,” an album composed entirely of radical post-rock spontaneous improvisations recorded in the band’s in-home studio.
-The original iteration of the group disbanded in 2005 when Higginbotham moved to Houston, TX, but those original members have contributed regularly to later albums from the group.
+Led by songwriter, singer, lyricist and frontman Steven Higginbotham, alongside Giuseppe Ponti (bass), Nathan Maness (drums), and Chris Maness and Chad Fontenot (guitars), the group spent its early years living together in a house on Houston Street, recording music that John Aielli of KUT’s Eklektikos described as “truly eclectic.”
+Featuring violin and keyboards alongside traditional rock instrumentation, the band moved fluidly between catchy indie rock and introspective acoustic work on their 2003 debut.
+They expanded their sonic scope further with 2004’s How to Fly a Washing Machine, an album of radical post-rock improvisations recorded in their home studio.

 PRESS QUOTES: